 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Samantha Ing-Esteves: (5.1, 5.3, 5.5) Reducing sample drift during imaging is important.
+Drift is minimized when imaging chamber temperature is consistent and by appropriately positioning the sample weight.
+If drift occurs, manually capturing timeframes allows adjustment of the imaging volume, ensuring features of interest remain in frame.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Samantha Ing-Esteves: This protocol produces deconvolved and drift-correct 3D videos of developing neurites.
+These results are the first step in the development of advanced neurite tracking algorithms and softwares, which may be able to provide high-throughput analysis of neurite morphogenesis.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?